 A guide to engaging with children experiencing homelessness and family violence.
 Produced by the Statewide Children's Resource Program this guide is a must for all those working with in homeless and family violence services.

 Regional Fact Sheets - A guide for referral practice used within the Specialist Homelessness Services (SHS) in the Eastern metropolitan region.

 The State-wide Homelessness Networks were established in 1996.
-They operate across Victoria in every Department of Families, Fairness and Housing (DFFH), (formerly Department of Health and Human Services) region and are funded DHHS to bring services together to share information, and identify common needs and gaps in homelessness service provision.
+They operate across Victoria in every Department of Families, Fairness and Housing (DFFH), (formerly Department of Health and Human Services) region and are funded DFFH to bring services together to share information, and identify common needs and gaps in homelessness service provision.

 Free hepatitis A vaccine campaign in response to a widespread outbreak of hepatitis A that is now affecting rough sleepers in Victoria.

 In 2012, the Victorian Government initiated an inquiry into the handling of child abuse allegations within religious and other non-government organisations.
 The Betrayal of Trust Report, which detailed the inquiry findings, made a range of recommendations, including the need to better protect children from child abuse when they access services provided by organisations.

 Child Safe Standards and the Reportable Conduct Scheme are part of the Victorian Government’s commitment to implementing these recommendations.

 Family Access Network in conjunction with Anchor coordinate the Private Rental Brokerage Program, assisting young people who are ready to live independently in a share-house or private tenancy.